City of The Gallian League

 The Elven Quarter: A walled-off quarter, this section of Galiope has welcomed elves for many hundreds of years, though the number has increased drastically in the wake of the Zarube-Elven Wars.
 Now it is a district of 8,000 souls, making up a fifth of Galiope’s population.
 A Tree of Life stands in the northwest of the quarter, boasting a 200-year-old starstone hanging from its branches that was donated by the Lamen king.
 A meat market exists here, though a vegetarian-only market exists as well for those who have sworn off meat.
 A garden dominates the center of the district.
 The houses and shops throughout the area have a distinct elven style, with plaster walls and curved blue-tile roofs.

 Cathedral District: Stone churches, chapels, abbeys and monasteries dedicated to various gods dominate this section of Galiope.
 Those entering the city through Godsgate will see this promenade of chiseled stone and stained glass first.
-The priests, monks and nuns — though they might prefer different gods — all answer to the Rector of Highmore Chantry.
-Notable organizations include the Black Brothers (named after their dark-dyed habits) a group of mendicant friars who wander the streets begging, and the Grey Sisters, nuns who have taken vows of silence and refuse to speak except with each other.
+The priests, monks and nuns — though they might prefer different gods — are supervised by the Rector of Saint Sigmund’s Cathedral.

-Kuldaeron Keep: By law, not a part of Galiope, Kuldaeron Keep nonetheless is attached to the city walls.
-It is considered the property of the Council of the Twelve, a body of wizards.
+The Tower of Pythor: By law, not a part of Galiope, the Tower of Pythor nonetheless is located within the city walls.
+It is considered the property of the Council of the Twelve, the governing body of wizards.
 Only wizards and invited guests are allowed within, which has created an atmosphere of rumor.
-In the center is the Tower of Pythor or the Tower of Wizardry, the highest building in the city that dominates the skyline.
+The tower is surrounded by a circular stone wall, and entry is limited to one gate.

 Market District: Home to 20,000 souls or half the population, Market District is mostly composed of human craftsmen, artisans and merchants.
 Several theaters and concert halls provide entertainment, especially in the area of the Knightschapel.
 Many inns dot the streets here, and farmers sell fresh produce on market days.